Supporting Faculty & Student Inquiry Across the Field of Education

 This project is phase two of a critical participatory action research (CPAR) project designed with community members.
 The goals of this project are to address the STEM education needs of the local community and to support teachers in developing an understanding of community-based, culturally relevant STEM teaching, potentially impacting teacher identity and retention.
 Building on a successful initial phase in which a community research collective was developed, this phase focuses on two community-generated goals: development of a workshop for k-12 science teachers and development of a community garden/workshop for community members.
 Using CPAR and Discourse analysis, this project will explore the following: 1) how participation in CPAR impacts STEM identity of community members; 2) how workshops developed by the research collective impact teachers’ perceptions of students’ and communities’ funds of knowledge and cultural wealth; 3) how workshops developed by the research collective impact community members’ perceptions of STEM education.

-PI: Leanne Salazar Montoya
+PI: Dr. Leanne Salazar Montoya

 Student Research Fellows: Silvia Natalie Gonzales & Lesly Zecena Constanza